For a small vegetable, garlic sure has a big reputation. Check out why Islam promotes its consumption one clove at a time.

 Fresh, dried and powdered garlic are available in markets throughout the year, however, fresh varieties from the UK are in season from autumn – September – right through to late spring – April.

-Tip: NOW it is a little late into the season for planting garlic but sowing before any frost/snow (it snowed here in the UK last week!), before late November, may just yield green shoots within a couple of months and a crop in the spring.
+Plant before any snow or frost, before late November; it may just yield green shoots within a couple of months and a crop in the spring.
 Choose a hardy variety like ‘white pearl’.

 The papery, protective layers of “skin” over garlic are generally discarded for cooking although garlic is best roasted whole in the oven, skins and all intact.

 Garlic is a wonderful seasoning to breads, soups and meat dishes.
+Try sourdough bread, our recipe?
 It can be added at the first stage to a recipe, crushed or ground to a paste and fried in a little oil.
 Or it can be grated at the end of cooking process to retain the maximum flavour and nutrition.

 Roast whole cloves with potatoes and chicken until they’re charred and soft; for garlic bread just rub a sliced clove onto a halved baguette and drizzle in olive oil before grilling.